alite/vjlxnr/README.md

 * Enjoy that psychedelic shit …
 * … or read the user manual below …

+## Caveats / known issues

+* Before changing the image resolution or loading a new set of images it is recommende to stop the Live transport, since these actions need a lot of ressources and performance could hang.
+* Currently only PNG images are supported.
+* When using Ableton Push switching between note- and session-mode causes a short delay of video movement.
+* Some PNG files happen to not show in preview window and not to be rendered in [jit.window] - seems happen due to color profile issues - maybe ...

 # Details / Manual

 After dropping the device onto a track …